cryptopunksnotdead/punks.starter/README.md

 # Awesome Functional

-An awesome collection of all things functional in ruby (incl. functional-style programming, pattern matching, immutability, and more)
+A collection of all awesome things functional in ruby (incl. functional-style programming, pattern matching, immutability, and more)

 _Contributions welcome.
 Anything missing?
 Send in a pull request.
 Thanks._